MetricSign

 How to fix it

-2. 2Step 2: Reset the password if needed: `ALTER USER 'your_user'@'%' IDENTIFIED BY 'new_password'; FLUSH PRIVILEGES;`
+3. 3Step 3: If the password is wrong or unknown, reset it: `ALTER USER 'your_user'@'%' IDENTIFIED BY 'new_password'; FLUSH PRIVILEGES;`

 Frequently asked questions